-For secondary prevention (avoiding another heart attack or stroke after you have already experienced once) your lipid-lowering medication (eg statin) may be increased in dose if a total cholesterol of 4mmol/l or an LDL-cholesterol level of less than 2mmol/l is not achieved.
+For secondary prevention (which means avoiding another heart attack or stroke after you have already experienced once) your lipid-lowering medication (eg statin) may be increased in dose if a total cholesterol of 4mmol/l or an LDL-cholesterol level of less than 2mmol/l is not achieved.

-You can calculate your own risk of heart disease if you know your blood pressure and cholesterol/HDL ratio (calculated by dividing your total cholesterol by your HDL level) on-line if you live in the UK at QRisk and if you live in the US via the National Institutes of Health.
+You can calculate your own risk of heart disease if you know your blood pressure and cholesterol/HDL ratio (calculated by dividing your total cholesterol by your HDL level) on-line if you live in the UK at QRisk and if you live in the US via the American College of Cardiology.

 Drinking sensible amounts of alcohol also has an effect on the liver to boost synthesis of HDL-cholesterol.
 Initially this effect was thought to explain half the level of protection associated with drinking red wine.
 However, more recent findings, involving almost 150,000 Norwegians, found that men and women who drank sensible amounts of alcohol more than once a week are less likely to die from CHD compared with those drinking alcohol rarely or never, irrespective of their HDL-cholesterol concentration, so that’s not the whole story.